How to Prepare A Dog Emergency Kit

 Follow these six simple ways to prepare before disaster strikes:

-• Put a sticker on an outward-facing window that alerts emergency professionals of any pets in the house.
+6. Put a sticker on an outward-facing window that alerts emergency professionals of any pets in the house.
+This is a simple change that will ensure first responders and other professionals aren’t startled by your dog and know to look for them during search efforts.

-Speaking of adding pet supplies to your home emergency kit, items to include for your best friend include:
+Speaking of adding pet supplies to your home emergency kit, be sure to add these items to create your very own dog emergency kit for your furry best friend:

 • Water bottles